rafaelromeiro/lazy-renderer/README.md

 Finally, buffers and textures can be written or read through the methods:
 * *writeBufferData*, that writes into the buffer from an *ArrayBufferView*.
 * *readBufferData*, that reads the buffer contents to an *ArrayBufferView*.
-* *writeTextureBlob*, that writes into the texture from an image *Blob*.
+* *writeTextureURI*, that writes into the texture from an image URI.
+* *readTextureURI*, that reads the texture contents to an image URI.
 * *writeTextureImage*, that writes into the texture from an *HTMLImageElement*.
+* *readTextureImage*, that reads the texture contents to an *HTMLImageElement*.
 * *writeTextureData*, that writes into the texture from an *ArrayBufferView*.
-* *readTextureImage*, that reads the texture contents to an *HTMLImageElement*.
-* *readTextureURL*, that reads the texture contents to an image data URL.
 * *readTextureData*, that reads the texture contents to an *ArrayBufferView*.

 ## Documentation